DirectoryTree/LdapRecord-Docs/core/v2/configuration.md

 >
 > - Do not append your port (`:389`, `:636`, etc.) to your hosts. <br/> Use the `port` configuration option instead.
 > - Do not prepend your protocol (`ldap://` or `ldaps://`) to your hosts. <br/> Use the `use_ssl` configuration option instead.
+> - If you use SRV record lookup, only the first entry in the `hosts` list will be used.

 ### Base Distinguished Name